dhpour/Persian-Text-Engineering-Hub/README.md

 Uses [SentiPers](https://github.com/phosseini/sentipers) data which contains 7400 sentences and extends it with different embeddings for creating both LSTM and CNN models.
 All old and new transformed data and notebooks to create models are available in this repo.

 ### [ParsBERT](https://github.com/hooshvare/parsbert)
+Fine-tuned a BERT based transofrmer on various sentiment analysis datasets.

 Informal Persian
 ----------------